 Shrek!
 I think it's a brilliant representation of some good and sound advice - and that is to be happy with who you are.
+What qualities are most valuable in a leader?
 Compassion, decisive decision making and agility.
 Who is your role model in the industry?

 Neven Maguire and Bobby Kerr.